hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [16:12:12](#162005833210815yIarr:gitter.im) <hiiamboris (NOT THIS ONE)>:
 > I am obviously not very good at using these forums!

 Ah.
 Gittard problems.
 Sometimes it eats my messages, esp. when my connection glitches.
-This editing glitch is new for me í ½í¸‰
+This editing glitch is new for me ğŸ˜‰

 [16:14:04](#162005844410817cXmMY:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Glad to see you're adapting to Red í ½í¸‰
+Glad to see you're adapting to Red ğŸ˜‰
 What I'm using is a function: `dorc: does [do read-clipboard]`.
 Since I'm running a Red console day and night, I just enter `dorc` in the console when I need to test copied text (:

 [16:19:53](#162005879310818mYARt:gitter.im) <rapid-gtr_gitlab-6069a6ad6da0373984793989>: